MIND & MATTERS

 Direction

-Negative sentiment remains
+Negative sentiment increases

-What's driving wrong direction sentiment?
+What's driving WRONG direction sentiment?

-What's driving right direction sentiment?
+What's driving RIGHT direction sentiment?

 Wellbeing